-Students receive regular instruction in the language of social communication from our academic coordinator and counselor.
+Students receive regular instruction in the language of social communication, which is infused in homeroom and explorations classes.
 These pragmatic skills include: Eye Contact, Noise Level, Personal Space, Body Language, Tone of Voice, Feedback, Turn Taking, Staying on Topic, Positive Comments, and Clarification.
 Instruction involves the application of these skills to relevant school-day situations, with the ultimate program goal being age-appropriate problem solving and empathic development beyond the specific instructional setting.

 How can I learn to make friends with and show kindness to my peers?

 How can I learn to solve conflicts while I understand the feelings of others?

 When I feel sad or anxious, which strategies can I use to calm myself or ask for help?